Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 Read-Through: Centralized Retrieval Abstraction

-Read-Through caching shifts miss resolution to a dedicated layer.
-When a key is absent, the cache layer itself queries the backing store, populates the entry, and returns the value.
+Read-through caching shifts miss resolution to a dedicated layer.
+When a key is absent, the cache layer queries the backing store, populates the entry, and returns the value.
 This eliminates application-level cache miss handling, standardizes data retrieval, and centralizes retry logic.
 In Python ecosystems, this is commonly implemented via decorators, middleware proxies, or ORM event listeners.

 Production Implementation (Middleware/Decorator Pattern)